bra1nDump/ai-task-vscode/documents/backlog.md

 - Keep on the lookout for "Document closed error" - it keeps popping up during editing :D

+- review how chat history is submitted and improve it.
+Currently the model gets super confused
+  - Probably want to split into separate messages
+  - Imrpove the "from inline command"
+  - Don't submit last assistant output if its last - we are re-running the last command

 ## Later
 - When context is large its a good idea to give the cursor as input so the model is grounded on the right task more likely
 - make a @task-inline mode that simply prints to the cursor without the multi file complex prompt
+- Maybe we should only give line number for ambigous things like empty lines or lines with duplicates in the file?
+Or just tough lines like { etc?
+We can add a comment to the line that will tell what the line roughly is // start of anonymous function?
+- This will also make the input closer to what the model is used to
+- Ask for confirmation before overriding files - for example I forgot to add @ tabs and overriden the current package.json

 # Bugs

+- No task found" hangs the cell execution and you cant stop it
 - Existing session running is flaky (repro when too many files found for instance)
 - [Might be resolved] bug with task not stopping even after the task is finished, cancel still running??
 This is probably outdated local version
   - Nope, just saw it not terminate again even though it prints Done in feedback doc.
 Seems to be triggered with racy "Document has been closed" error